microsoft/SuperchargeAzureSQLDeployments/docs/labs/4-DatabaseLifecycleManagement.md

 8. Deployment type: **SQL DACPAC File**
 9. Action: **Deploy Report**

-:bulb: Note that you are creating a deployment report with this task.
-This gives you a report of what will change in your database.
-It can be used for change tracking, deployment approval, ect.
+:bulb: Note that you are creating a deployment report with this task.  **Deploy Report** creates an XML report of the changes that would be made by a publish action.
+This can be used for change tracking, deployment approval, ect.

 10. DACPAC File: